Xauric/ResumeGuide/README.md

 ## Some other fun stuff to keep in mind

+### Brevity is the wit of the soul
+If you have less than five years of professional experience, your resume should be no longer than a single page.
+Anything longer than that, and you risk coming off as padding your resume just to look more impresssive.
+Remember, **no one likes writing or reading resumes.** Make yours as easy as possible to read through!

 ### Shotgun vs Sniper Rifle
 There are two methodologies to job hunting.
 I call them the spaghetti shotgun, and the meatball sniper rifle methods.
 Quantity vs quality, as it were.